-- If you see some leaves turning to yellow, it is actually a good sign so don’t worry.
-It happens because during the process of rooting, the plant consumes all the nutrients from its fan leaves.
+- If you see some leaves turning yellow at this early stage, it is actually a good sign so don’t worry.
+It happens because, during the process of rooting, the plant consumes all the nutrients from its fan leaves.
 Add a little weak nutrient at this stage.

 - Till the time plant is in the process of rooting, you have to spray it with water.
 Once you have seen signs of plants being rooted, water them properly.

 - You should also drain the rooting solution out from the cube as it is of no use now.

 - Now, at this critical stage, you are supposed to check whether the plant is wilting.
 You can check it by opening the grow tent a little bit.
 If you find no wilting for 4 to 6 hours it means you are ready to move ahead.

 - Now you can put these clones under HID or led grow lights or you can plant them outdoors in soil.